schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 	            (recur (next lines) curday curspread)
 	            (recur (next lines) minday minspread)))))))

-When I started working on the second task, solving the soccer issue, I did a simple copy and paste of the 'find-lowest-temperature', added a new pattern for extracting the data and made the small changes to adapt to the different fields.
+When I started working on the second task, solving the soccer issue, I did a simple copy and paste of the `find-lowest-temperature`, added a new pattern for extracting the data and made the small changes to adapt to the different fields.
 I also understand the comparison requirement to look at the absolute difference.
 This leads to the following functions:

 	(defn abs